 - Participating in assessment, orientation, and counseling/advisement services and other follow-up services deemed necessary by the College in order to complete their stated educational goal.

-- Acquiring and reading the College catalog, schedule of classes, hand outs and other student materials which detail College policies and procedures.
+- Acquiring and reading the College catalog, schedule of classes, handouts, and other student materials that detail College policies and procedures.